hm-lang/core/proposals/README.md

 to the extra `:` after the parentheses.  e.g., `(X: int, Y: str) = someFunction(Z)` is destructuring, but `(X: int, Y: str) := someFunction(Z)` is defining a lambda.
 It is a compiler error to do something like `X: int := someFunction(Z)`, since it looks somewhat ambiguous -- is it a lambda or a declaration?
-So make sure to include parentheses if a lambda is desired.

-TODO: discuss/maybe implement spread operator in JS, e.g., `const {Field:, ...OtherFields:} = doStuff();`

 Note, you can also have nullable output arguments.
 These will be discussed more in the function overload section, but here are some examples.